Hoda’s Kamounet Banadoura

 My grandparents and extended family lived in underground dwellings for many years.
 The above ground houses were abandoned, and the fear of random bombings and shootings was real.
 People felt their every move was being watched and would point out the observational towers where the Israeli soldiers were.
 My grandparents moved to Beirut but kept their property in the south and my parents have built a house there recently.
 They would never move back but the emotional ties are strong.

 Both my parents have a really strong work ethic and worked hard in Sydney to build a life and ensure we all got a good education and they ended up owning a picture framing company which is really well-known in the community.
-(It’s the one by Nut Roasters on Chapel Street in Roselands in south west Sydney.)
+(It’s the one by Nut Roasters on Chapel Street in Roselands, south-west Sydney.)

 Essentially it’s a fresh tomato, onion and burghul wheat salad flavoured with a cumin-based spice mix called Kibbeh which is unique to the south of Lebanon.
 You can find Kibbeh mix in Middle eastern grocery shops or you can make your own as I do, grinding it fresh in a spice grinder or food processor.
 Make up more than you need and try experimenting with it to pep up other dishes.